 Advance directional signs for commercial properties will not generally be supported other than in the exceptional circumstance of being necessary in the interests of road safety.
 Where appropriate, advance signage should be incorporated within the network of national road signage.
-Advance directional signage solely for the purpose of advertisement will not generally be permitted and in such circumstances proprietors should consider other means (e.g. the use of newspaper and radio advertisement) as a method of attracting business.
+Advance directional signage solely for the purpose of advertisement will not generally be permitted.